azoff/truman/README.md

 Distributed Deduplication
 -------------------------
-Deduplication is one of the core tenets guiding the design of Truman's network topography.
-Any client should be able to add a Buck to the distributed queue with the guarantee that it will not be executed in parallel somewhere else in the network.
+Deduplication over the network is one of the core tenets guiding the design of Truman's network topography.
+Any client should be able to add a Buck to the distributed queue with the guarantee that it will not be executed in parallel on some other Desk.
 By enforcing this guarantee, a Buck method can be written in a way that is thread-safe, and unlikely to conflict with similar jobs.
 To accomplish distributed deduplication, Truman relies on a couple preconditions:

-- All Desks have a priority queue
-- All Desks track a set of running (or queued) Bucks
+- Desks maintain a __priority queue__ of __unique__ Bucks
-- All Bucks map to one, and only one, Desk

-When a Client starts, it sends a Notification to all the Desks it knows about.
-The Notification contains the signature of the Client, which can be used to reconstruct the Client itself.
-Upon receiving a client update Notification, a Desk will enqueue it with the highest priority available (hence it will run before any other Bucks in its queue).
-Subsequently, the Desk will confirm that the Client encoded into the Notification is different and newer than the current Client it knows about.
-If it is, the Desk will update its internal Client and use the new network topography going forward.

-Afterwords, execution continues as normal.
-Bucks are removed from the queue and tested by the Desk using it's version of the Client.
-If the Client says the Buck belongs to the Desk, then the Desk executes the Buck.
-If the Client says the Buck belongs to a different Desk, then the Desk uses to Client to reroute the Buck.
-The latter case would only happen if the network topography changed while the Buck was in the queue.
+- Clients __consistently__ pair Bucks with __the same__ Desk in the network

+With these preconditions in place, the network may accomplish distributed deduplication.
+In short, deduplication happens locally on each Desk, but Bucks are consistently sent to their paired Desks.
+Hence, any given Buck may only run once at a time, on a unique Desk in the network.
+For example, consider the typical lifecycle of a Buck in the network:

+- The user creates a Buck, to be executed by a Desk somewhere in the network
+- The user then instantiates a Client
+- The Client sends a Notification, containing an encoded copy of itself, to all connected Desks
+  - The Desks receive the Notification and enqueue it with the highest priority possible (to block other Bucks)
+  - The Desks then compare the Client encoded in the Notification to their current Client representation
+  - If the encoded Client is newer and different than the Desk's Client, then the Desk's Client is replaced
+- The Client routes the Buck to its paired Desk in the network.
+- Upon receiving the Buck over the network, the paired Desk determines whether to enqueue or drop the Buck.
+  - If the Desk is tracking an identical Buck, the Buck is dropped (local deduplication).
+- The Desk dequeues and reverifies the Buck, using its internal copy of the Client to check for ownership.
+  - If the Desk's Client pairs the Buck to another Desk, the Desk reroutes the Buck using the Client.
+  - If the Desk's Client pairs the Buck to the local Desk, the Buck is finally executed.

-Assuming that Desks are not rapidly scaling up and down, the deduplication guarentee is pretty solid.
-However, if the network topography changes rapidly, it's possible to have situations where a Buck is executing while it's idential twin finds its way to a new Desk.
-This was a tradeoff this author was willing to accept given that his implementation's topography will rarely change and, when it does, the potential for duplicate jobs will not be great.
+Assuming that Desks are not rapidly scaling up and down, distributed deduplication is theoretically guaranteed.
+However, if the network topography changes rapidly, it's possible to have situations where a Buck is executing while it's identical twin finds its way to a new Desk.
+This trade-off is one that implies scaling up and down should be done sparingly, or in times of low traffic.
+Eventually, there are plans to add a "delay" notification, which will pause all Desks for a predetermined amount of time while the network is scaled up or down.

 If you would like to contribute to this algorithm, please feel free to [create an issue][11] or submit a pull request.

 Getting Started
 ---------------
-The easiest way to get started with Truman is to include the autoloader and use the [convenience class][9].
+The easiest way to get started with Truman is to include [the autoloader][14] and use the [convenience class][9].
 Here is an [example client and server][10] running on the same box (the default settings):

 __server.php__
 ```php